 Remington chambered the 7mm Remington Magnum cartridge in their Model 700 bolt action rifle in 1962 and it featured a 1 in 9" rifling twist.
 The 7mm Remington Magnum has been chambered by most major high power rifle manufacturers for quite some time and they have offered these rifles with rifling twist rates from 1 in 9" - 1 in 10".
-Because of the velocity range, quirky nature of .284 diameter bullets in that velocity range, the 7mm Remington Magnum concerning bullet performance with various twist rates by various rifle manufacturers mixed performance results can be quite substantial, here is a barrel and bullet guide:
+Because of the velocity range, quirky nature of .284 diameter bullets in that velocity range, the 7mm Remington Magnum concerning bullet performance with various twist rates by various rifle manufacturers mixed performance results can be quite substantial, here is a barrel and bullet guide that I have found over the years to be quite useful for hunting:

 1 in 9" Twist Rate: 160 - 175 grain bullets, minimum barrel length 26 inches for maximum performance on large game such as moose and big bears.